garvitarai/gpu-testing/GpuReferenceModules/ReadMe.md

   - Benchmark processing times for GPUs in comparison to CPUs

 ### Included Models
-This sample includes PyTorch and TensorFlow models that
+This sample includes PyTorch and TensorFlow models that...

 ## How to run this sample
 ### Prerequisites